claesenm/optunity/docs/user/score_functions.rst

 -   we assume `y` and `yhat` are of the same length (though we do not assert this).
 -   potential parameters of the score function must be added by keyword

-All functions listed here are available in :mod:`optunity.score_functions`.
+All functions listed here are available in :mod:`optunity.metrics`.

 Score functions
 ---------------